-Children in remote areas lack access to formal schooling and education.
-HWF provides support for establishing Community Learning Centres in such areas to impart basic education to the out-of-school children in order to make them ready for formal education.
-In addition to the education support, we do necessary efforts for their socio-economic, moral and cultural development.
+Children in remote areas often lack access to formal schooling and education.
+HWF (or the organization’s full name) aims to address this issue by supporting the establishment of Community Learning Centers (CLCs) in these areas, providing basic education to out-of-school children to prepare them for formal education.
+In addition to educational support, we also focus on their socio-economic, moral, and cultural development.

-The philosophy of Community Learning Centres is founded on 3 of UN’s 17 Sustainable Development Goals (SDGs) which are Goal 1- No Poverty, Goal 2 – Zero Hunger and Goal 4- Quality Education.
-CLCs will help reduce poverty in two ways; (1) by educating the target student and so equipping them with employability skills and (2) administering programs that provide healthy and nutrient food to children including breakfast and lunch.
+The philosophy behind Community Learning Centers is rooted in three of the United Nations’ 17 Sustainable Development Goals (SDGs); No Poverty, Zero Hunger, and Quality Education.
+CLCs contribute to poverty reduction in two key ways: first, by educating the target students and equipping them with employability skills, and second, by implementing programs that provide healthy and nutritious meals to children, including breakfast and lunch.

-Currently, we are running three centres in Delhi, West Bengal, and Haryana.
-One centre is under construction in Mustafabad, Delhi
+Currently, we operate three centers in Delhi, West Bengal, and Haryana.

-Community Learning Centre at Kanchankunj, Madanpur Khadar Ext.
-2, New Delhi was established in February 2018.
-Kanchan Kunj is a very backward slum like locality in the Capital City of the nation.
-Most of the inhabitants are migrants from Assam, Bihar, Odisha, and West Bengal in search of livelihood.
-Majority of these people are daily laborers who at times go without work – ultimately leading to non-income days.
-As a result, kids of these migrants are forced to work at a tender age where they are supposed to attend school and spend their time playing and enjoying their life.
+The Community Learning Center at Kanchankunj, Madanpur Khadar Ext.
+2, New Delhi, was established in February 2018.
+Kanchankunj is a disadvantaged slum-like locality in the capital city, primarily inhabited by migrants from Assam, Bihar, Odisha, and West Bengal who have come in search of livelihood.
+Most of these residents are daily laborers who sometimes struggle to find work, leading to days without income.
+Consequently, the children of these migrants are forced to work at a young age instead of attending school and enjoying their childhood.

 CLC also provides guidance and counselling services to students and parents regarding education, career and family in order to guide them to the right path.
 Under this program, workshops on parenting, career guidance, family counseling and youth awareness are conducted.

-Students going through basic literacy program are provided with nutrition foods like banana, milk, egg, yogurt, peas and lentils.
-Parents are counseled about nutrition and awareness created about promoting desirable food behaviour and nutritional practices.
+Students going through a basic literacy program are provided with nutritious foods like bananas, milk, eggs, yogurt, peas, and lentils.
+Parents are counseled about nutrition, and awareness is created about promoting desirable food behavior and nutritional practices.

 Imparts skill oriented short-term vocational training programs to the youths in the target regions for developing technical and professional skills and help them participate in economic activity through their inclusion in financial institutions.
 Training is imparted in computer basics, typing, data entry and sewing.